caperaven/crs-process-api/readme.md

 const step = {
     action: "process1",
     args: {
-        domExample: "loop_sub"
+        schema: "loop_sub"
     }
 }

 await crsbinding.events.emitter.emit("run-process", {
-    step: step,             // define what domExample and process to run
+    step: step,             // define what schema and process to run
     context: context,       // what object to use as $context
     process: process,       // what object to use as $process
     item: item,             // what object to use as $item